yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 8. Select the **Review + create** button or select on the **Review + create** tab.
 There will be a final validation and when this is passed, select the **Create** button to complete the deployment.

 9. Give the deployment a few minutes to build the Availability Set resource.
-Then, repeat the virtual machine creation steps to create **DC02**, as that will be another Domain Controller making sure to place it in the **ADAV** availability set, **remember to add the data disk, and select the existing resource group, virtual network, and recovery services vault**.
+Then, repeat the virtual machine creation steps to create **DC02**, as that will be another Domain Controller making sure to place it in the **ADAV** availability set, **remember to add a data disk, and select the existing resource group, virtual network, Identity subnet, diagnostic storage account, and recovery services vault**.

     ![Azure portal screenshot showing the Review and create screen for a virtual machine named DC02.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image135.png "Create new VM validation")